 5. Notice of temporary disruption

 The Centre will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.
 The notice will be placed at all public entrances and reception area on our premises.

 6. Training for staff

-The Centre will provide training to all employees, trainers and others who deal with the public or other third parties on their behalf, and all those who are involved in the development and approvals of customer service policies, practices and procedures.
-All positions require training.
+Walkerton Clean Water Centre will provide training to all employees, trainers and others who deal with the public or other third parties on their behalf, and all those who are involved in the development and approvals of customer service policies, practices and procedures.

-This training will be provided one week after staff commences their duties.
-Training will include the following six items:
+This training will be provided within one week after staff commences their duties.
+Training will include: